 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).

 The University of Manchester is committed to attracting and supporting the very best students.
 We have a focus on nurturing talent and ability and we want to make sure that you have the opportunity to study here, regardless of your financial circumstances.
-It is estimated that more than a third of our students will receive bursaries of up to £2,000 per year and many will be offered even more generous support.
 For information about scholarships/bursaries/sponsorship please see our undergraduate fees pages and visit our website .

 - Department of Chemistry